lvidal1/positix/README.md

 ## Development

 1. Create a new virtual environment using the command `virtualenv positix_dev`
-2. On the root of the project, activate environment using the command `source positix_dev/bin/activate`
+2. On the root of the project, activate environment using the command.
+   `source positix_dev/bin/activate`
-3. Run `pip install -r requirements.txt` to install dependencies
+3. Run `pip install -r requirements.txt` to install dependencies.

+## New dependencies

+- Run `pip freeze > requirements.txt` to save new dependencies.

 ## Diagram